An overview of NHS local health boards and trusts and related NHS organisations.

 Health Education and Improvement Wales (HEIW) have a leading role in providing the healthcare workforce in Wales with:

-NHS Wales Informatics Service (NWIS) is the national organisation building and designing digital services for health and care in Wales.
+Digital Health and Care Wales is a special health authority, building and designing digital services for health and care in Wales.

 The NHS Wales Shared Services Partnership (NWSSP) provides a range customer focused support functions and services to NHS Wales.